- CLASS: Mammalia (Mammals)

 Whales are divided into two groups: toothed and baleen.
 There are 69 toothed whale species, including sperm whales, beluga whales, and narwhals.
 Bottlenose dolphins and killer whales are in this group as well.
 Toothed whales have one blowhole (adapted nostril) on top of the head that divides into two nostrils inside the head.
 They use echolocation to find food.
 There are 13 baleen whale species, including the gray whale, blue whale, and humpback whale.
 Baleen is made up of tough, flexible strands of keratin that hang down from the top of the whale's enormous mouth.
 Baleen whales are much larger than most toothed whales and have a double blowhole on top of the head.
 They gulp huge amounts of seawater, and then strain out the water to catch the tiny sea creatures they eat.
 Scientists are still studying whether or not baleen whales use echolocation.

 Toothed whales make sounds that travel underwater.
 The sound waves bounce off an object and then return to the whale as echoes.
 Submarines use the same method to navigate through the ocean.
 This echolocation allows the whale to find food or avoid predators, even in dark or murky water.
-Research has proved that the sounds come from deep inside their head, not their throat as with other mammals.
+Research has proven that the sounds come from deep inside their head, and not from their throat as with other mammals.
 The sounds come from air vibrating through their complex nasal passages.

 Whales have special adaptations for diving.
 They generally dive on a full breath of air.
 The air in their lungs is compressed by the sea's pressure as they dive.
 When they dive, their body uses less oxygen by sending it to vital organs such as their brain, heart, and lungs.
 Their heart rate slows down, and they can tolerate higher levels of carbon dioxide than humans.
 Sperm whales are champion divers, often diving more than 1 mile (1.6 kilometers) deep for more than one hour!